markrobinsonuzh/CrispRVariants/readme.md

 # Installation

+[CrispRVariants](https://www.bioconductor.org/packages/3.3/bioc/html/CrispRVariants.html) can be installed by following the instructions at [Bioconductor](https://www.bioconductor.org/install/).

-Assuming the devtools package is installed, CrispRVariants can be installed using:
+Alternatively, after first installing the [devtools](https://cran.r-project.org/web/packages/devtools/index.html) package, CrispRVariants can be installed using:

 ```r
 devtools::install_github("markrobinsonuzh/CrispRVariants")
 ```

-  or by downloading the source package and installing with repos=NULL
+Note that this repository contains a developmental version of CrispRVariants and is not compatible with the latest version of Bioconductor devel.
+This repository will be merged with the Bioconductor repository in future.

 # Quickstart guide